-Note: The best way to contact me is through your Hunter College @myhunter email - (1) You must include the course number or name in your subject line, (2) you must sign your full name as it appears in CUNY first.
+Note: All course related emails MUST be sent to this address.
+The best way to contact me is through your Hunter College @myhunter email - (1) You must include the course number or name in your subject line, (2) you must sign your full name as it appears in CUNY first.
 I try to answer all emails within 24 hours during the week and 48 hours on the weekend.